Peugeot 305: Production

-The facelifted 'series 2' models arrived at the Paris Salon in late 1982, to keep the 305 competitive with newer designs like the Ford Sierra and the new version of the Vauxhall Cavalier/Opel Ascona.
+The facelifted, series 2 models arrived at the Paris Salon in late 1982, to keep the 305 competitive with newer designs like the Ford Sierra and the new version of the Vauxhall Cavalier/Opel Ascona.
 They had revised frontal styling, new improved front suspension and steering, a new dashboard and a modified under bonnet and subframe layout to allow the new generation of XU series engines with 5-speed gearbox to be fitted.
 Thus switching from the Mini type in-sump gearbox arrangement used also in the 204 and 304 to the now-universal end-on gearbox configuration (pioneered by Fiat in the 1960s Autobianchi Primula), of front-wheel drive with a transverse engine and a gearbox on the end of the engine and unequal-length drive shafts.
 However, the GL / GR and van models continued to use the earlier XL/XR series engines with four-speed gearbox for a few more years.
+The diesel engine fitted to the phase 2 305 was capable of over 50 mpg (Imp).
+The engine at the time was regarded as the best diesel around where most other engines notably those from Volkswagen and British Leyland sounded agricultural in comparison.

 Sales of the 305 were strong in France and most other countries where the car was sold, In Britain, its original competitors were the Ford Cortina MK4, Vauxhall Cavalier MK1 and Morris Marina.
 It was launched around the same time as its key French rival, the Renault 18.
-Later in its production life, it was competing with newer rivals including the Ford Sierra, MK2 Vauxhall Cavalier, Austin Montego, Renault 21 and the British-built Nissan Bluebird.
+Later in its production life, it was competing with newer rivals including the Ford Sierra, MK2 Vauxhall Cavalier, Austin Montego, Renault 21, and the British-built Nissan Bluebird.

 In 1979, the 305 won 1979 the What Car?
 Car of the Year in the United Kingdom, although it was largely overlooked by the motoring press for that year's European Car of the Year award, who voted the Chrysler/Simca Horizon as the winner, the Fiat Ritmo/Strada in second place and the Audi 80 in third place.

-Production of saloons ceased in 1988, following the launch of the slightly larger and more powerful Peugeot 405, which was a much stronger seller in the United Kingdom.
-Production of 305 estates and vans ceased in 1989 and didn't see a replacement until the launch of the 306 estate in 1997.
-The diesel engine fitted to the phase 2 305 was capable of over 50 mpg (Imp).
-The engine at the time was regarded as the best diesel around where most other engines notably those from Volkswagen and British Leyland sounded agricultural in comparison.
+Production of saloons ceased in 1988, following the launch of the slightly larger and more powerful Peugeot 405, which proved a much stronger seller in the United Kingdom.
+Production of 305 estates ceased in 1989 and did not see a direct replacement until the launch of the 306 estate in 1997.
+The three-door Van (Fourgonnette, or Break Service in the home market) continued to be built until June 1990 and was not replaced.
+A total of 86,413 Fourgonnettes were built, making it the least common bodystyle by a substantial margin.